 Subsection 3 clarifies that a protocol is not a regulation.
-A regulation provides detail on how to apply the Act and requires Cabinet approval.
+A regulation to an enactment, is secondary law that requires Cabinet approval.
 A protocol is a set of binding rules to ensure consistency and compliance with the Act.

 86(3) A protocol and each rule contained in it are not regulations within the meaning of the Regulations Act.